Amir Satvat: Recognition

 Satvat was presented with the inaugural Game Changer Award at the Game Awards 2024, a new accolade introduced to recognize individuals who have had a positive impact on the game industry.
 Many considered Satvat's emotional acceptance speech the highlight of the event.
 Some viewers suggested Satvat's role at Tencent made him "part of the problem" with layoffs and criticized the ceremony's failure to mention it.
 Four days after the show, Satvat said he had received "countless hateful messages", including antisemitic comments directed at his wife.
 He further stated that he has never laid off workers nor worked on "mergers and acquisitions at Tencent or Amazon".

 In 2025, Satvat received the Giving Award from Games for Change, an honor recognizing individuals, companies, or organizations making meaningful contributions to the community through initiatives such as fundraising, scholarships, and career support.
 He was also honored with the inaugural Industry Impact Award from Game Dev Heroes for helping thousands find work during one of the industry’s most difficult periods.

 That year, Amir Satvat's Games Community was named an official Industry and Media Partner of the Game Developers Conference, contributing 240 Expo Passes valued at over $100,000 to support jobseekers.
 His community was also recognized as the largest grassroots career support initiative in the video game industry through its inclusion in the Gamescom Cares program.

 Also that year, Satvat delivered a keynote speech at the External Development Summit, a global conference on external development in the video game industry.
 He was also the recipient of the Unsung Hero Award at XDS 2025, in recognition of his contributions to community building, knowledge sharing, and support for professionals in external development and the wider video game industry.

 Since 2023, Satvat has been recognized as a LinkedIn Top Voice in Video Games, an honor awarded to members whose content fosters sustained engagement and community impact.

+In May 2026, Satvat received GamesBeat's Up-and-Comer Award, part of its annual Visionary Awards program recognizing leaders who are shaping the future of interactive entertainment.
+In June 2026, Satvat was announced as the opening keynote speaker for gamescom dev 2026.